Davidoff Puro Robusto Dominicano - Band

 Davidoff Puro Robusto Dominicano - Final Third

 I’m a big fan of this Davidoff Puro Robusto Dominicano, it’s just the price tag I’m not a fan of.
 If you’re looking for flawless construction and a fairly special cigar then this is a great choice.
-It’s not one that you can smoke everyday, but it’s a nice change of pace.
+It’s not one that you can smoke every day, but it’s a nice change of pace.
 I would love to see how this pairs with a nice mellow Speyside Scotch.
 I have a feeling they would play off of each other very well.

-Recommended Posts
+Related Posts